TL;DR: If you’re using campaign parameters on internal links get them out. Immediately. And add an annotation noting that you got rid of them.

 Worst Case Scenario

-In auditing a company’s Google Analytics profile this week (a service I offer), they had 1.4 million visits in the past month that had been reassigned.
+In auditing a company’s Google Analytics profile this week (a service I offer), they had 1.4 million sessions in the past month that had been reassigned.
 My heart stopped.
 I’ve seen campaign tagging cause shenanigans in data but never anything this pandemic.
 It was the first time I had to tell someone that their analytics data is completely useless.
 As in they can’t use their analytics data to measure any of their marketing efforts — organic, paid search, campaigns — nothing.
 Because they had tagged links in their navigation and all through the site, those reassigned visits were just too pervasive.

 So if you’ve been using campaign tagging on internal links you need to see what percentage of your visits have been reassigned.
 If it’s a significant amount of data, I would recommend consulting with an experience analyst to make sure your data is trustworthy at all.
 Here are a couple preliminary checks I use to check for evidence of tagging internal links.